peetal/peetali/content/project/street_element_extraction/index.md

 ---
-title: Fine-Tune BERT for Address Element Extraction
+title: Transfer learning with transformers for minority language NER

 # Summary for listings and search engines
 summary: For this project, I fine-tune a pre-trained BERT on Indonesian to perform named entity recognition task.
 Specifically, the goal is to train the model to automatically extract the key elements from unstructured raw address.
 The pre-trained model was adopted from huggingface transformer.
 The fine-tuned model achieved high f1 score and is able to accurately extract useful elements from new raw address texts.